12 Inner and Outer joins

 FROM hobbies

-FULL JOIN majors
+FULL JOIN majorsfull_join_result

-name | hobby | major |
+| name | hobby | major |

-Shuyen (both tables) | dancing | Art |
+| Shuyen (both tables) | dancing | Art |

-Brian (both tables) | dancing | Theater |
+| Brian (both tables) | dancing | Theater |

-Adnan (hobbies_only) | running | NULL |
+| Adnan (hobbies_only) | running | NULL |

-Yungsheng (majors only) | NULL | English |
+| Yungsheng (majors only) | NULL | English |

 12.2 LEFT and RIGHT JOIN

 We can also keep all of the data from one table, and add in only the matching data from the other table.
-This is called the LEFT JOIN
+This is called the LEFT JOIN or the RIGHT JOIN.
+The direction just points to which table we will keep all the rows from.

 12.2.1 LEFT JOIN